jd12/Robocode-OutputBot/README.md

 ## Sample Output

 Here's an example of the kind of output I'm looking for.
-You might output a little bit more or a little bit less, but I'm expecting something along these lines.
+You might output a little bit more or a little bit less, but you should end up with something like this:

 ```
 Tracking: sample.Fire at (x,y) (384.1, 53.2)